Registering a new trial?

 • Previous adverse reaction to topical anaesthetic;

-• Have a diagnosis of another primary sleep disorder (determined via medical screening or Insomnia Severity Index score equal to 12);
+• Have a diagnosis of another primary sleep disorder (determined via medical screening or Insomnia Severity Index score greater than or equal to 12);

 • Are unable to easily nap in the afternoon (determined by questionnaire).